 Where a school refuses to take a child through Fair Access, we can direct them to take the child if they are a school funded by us as the local authority.
 Where the school is an academy and does not want to take the child, we can ask the Secretary of State for Education to intervene.

-Who sits on each Fair Access Panel and when they meet
+Who sits on each Fair Access Panel

 Panels are made up of head teachers and senior leaders from schools in each area plus people from our education team.